BroilerCompiler/BroilerCompiler/README.md

 - 👋 Hi, I’m @BroilerCompiler
-- 🌱 I’m writing in C/CPP, Python
+- 🌱 writing in C/CPP, Python
+- 👾 running on Linux
 - I'm interested in all kinds of projects.
-Always open to learn :)
+Feel free to contact me :)

 <!---
 BroilerCompiler/BroilerCompiler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.